GovCon AI without contract grounding

 environments.

-Ten architectural papers defining how contract-native AI systems must be built.
+Eleven architectural papers defining how contract-native AI systems must be built.
 Contract Intelligence™ — the computational architecture standard for AI-native GovCon operating systems.

 Most GovCon AI deployments operate on disconnected data — producing recommendations that may violate CLIN ceilings, LCAT constraints, or FAR/DFARS policy obligations.
 The architecture beneath the AI determines whether it produces intelligence or liability.